H2020-IPM-Decisions/DSSService/docs/index.md

         }
       }
 ```
-The field observations definition is a bit complicated, because it consists of some common, standard parts, but also stuff that differs.
-What's common is:
+The field observations definition is a bit complicated, because it consists of some common, standard parts, but also parts that vary between pests.
+Common parts are:
-* A time component - when was the observation made?
+* Time - when was the observation made?
-* A location component - where was the observation made?
+* Location - where was the observation made?
 * What has been observed?
 * In which crop was it observed?

 Here's the [schema for the common parts](https://ipmdecisions.nibio.no/api/dss/rest/schema/fieldobservation):
 ```
 {